 Kiwis say Whangamatā is one of the best beaches in New Zealand, it has some of the best surf breaks, yet safest to swim in Aotearoa New Zealand.
 Famous for its unique combination of sand, sun, bush, and relaxed village vibe means Kiwi holidaymakers flock to the ocean beaches and saltwater estuaries of Whangamatā to enjoy this popular aquatic playground.
 But there is so much more to this seaside town, it is also home to the Beach Hop, a five-day celebration of the ’50s and ’60s culture.

 (Driving day 2: 173 km/107 miles)

-We continue our magical ride on route 25 up in the mountains towards Rotorua, known for bubbling mud pools, shooting geysers, and natural hot springs, as well as showcasing fascinating Māori culture.
+You continue your magical ride on route 25 up in the mountains towards Rotorua, known for bubbling mud pools, shooting geysers, and natural hot springs, as well as showcasing fascinating Māori culture.
 From crystal-clear streams and magical forests to epic biking trails and thermal mud pools, Rotorua has it all.
 The city offers a raft of attractions and experiences for everyone from adventure-seekers to those just looking to unwind.

 Sitting within the Pacific Rim of Fire, Rotorua is a geothermal wonderland with bubbling mud pools, clouds of steam, and natural hot springs perfect for bathing and relaxing in.
 After marveling at the distinctive landscapes and volcanic activity within a geothermal park, enjoy a simple soak in a natural hot stream or indulge in a wellness getaway at a luxurious spa.
-We will spend the afternoon & evening exploring this exciting place.
+You will spend the afternoon & evening exploring this exciting place.